wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

 </code>
 </details>

 > Some updates on the blockchain are not associated with any transaction, they are performed at the block level.
-For example, a change in the balance of the block generator: 40% of transaction fee is recieved by the generator of the current block and receives is associated with the transaction, and 60% that the generator of the next block receives is associated only with the block.
+For example, updates of balance of the block generator: 40% of transaction fee that is recieved by the generator of the current block and is associated with the transaction, and 60% that the generator of the next block receives is associated only with the block.
 The block reward is also associated with the block only.